Integrate with Apple Education features

 - Shared mode

-- For a given educational organization, be sure to use the same Education suffix for all ASM DEP accounts.
+- For a given educational organization, be sure to use the same Education suffix for all ASM accounts.

 Apps for Shared iPads